 Since 1980, the US has experienced 275 weather and climate-related disasters.
-Together, these resulted in over $1.79 trillion in damages.
+Together, these resulted in over $1.79 trillion in damages as of 2023.

 You can mitigate the cost of natural disasters by having insurance.
-But if you’re a business owner, that only covers one form of insurance you need.
+But if you are a business owner, that only covers one form of insurance you need.

 There are many types of insurance for small businesses that you should consider to protect your property, employees, clients and finances.
 While some are required by law, others are optional but a good idea for ensuring the future of your business.

 Keep reading for 5 powerful reasons that your small business needs insurance.